-If you receive an exam accommodation from Accessibility for Students, please share the letter with the Office of Extended Learning at <a href="https://www.under.com/u
+If you receive an exam accommodation from Accessibility for Students, please share the letter with the Office of Extended Learning at UND.courses@UND.edu.

 Religious Accommodations

 UND offers religious accommodations, which are reasonable changes in the academic environment that enable a student to practice or observe a sincerely held religious belief without undue hardship on the University.
 Examples include time for prayer or the ability to attend religious events or observe a religious holiday.
 To request an accommodation, complete student religious accommodation request form.
 If you have any questions, you may contact the Equal Opportunity & Title IX Office.